Diamond-square algorithm: Description

-Each random value is multiplied by a scale constant, which decreases with each iteration by a factor of 2^{−h}, where h is a value between 0.0 and 1.0 (lower values produce rougher terrain).
+Each random value is multiplied by a scaling multiplier, which decreases each iteration by a factor of 2^{−h}, where h is a value between 0.0 and 1.0 (lower values produce rougher terrain).

 During the square steps, points located on the edges of the array will have only three adjacent values set, rather than four.
 There are a number of ways to handle this complication - the simplest being to take the average of just the three adjacent values.
 Another option is to 'wrap around', taking the fourth value from the other side of the array.
 When used with consistent initial corner values, this method also allows generated fractals to be stitched together without discontinuities.

 Visualization

 The image below shows the steps involved in running the diamond-square algorithm on a 5 × 5 array.

 Applications

 This algorithm can be used to generate realistic-looking landscapes, and different implementations are used in computer graphics software such as Terragen.
 It is also applicable as a common component in procedural textures.